Code-Operative/Reuse/README.md

 Lat and Lon in the diagram stands for longitude and latitude respectively, they are converted from postcode using the [open source postcodes.io API service](https://postcodes.io/).

+The collection search longitude and latitude to calculate the distance and return the desired results.
+The delivery search compares the postcode prefix e.g. NE1 7JB would have the prefix of NE1 and return sellers that matches the postcode prefix.

+The module depends on the knowband marketplace module’s custom fields for both postcode (collection) and postcode prefix (for delivery).
+A new table is created to track the changes of postcode, this is done by using a trigger in the database.
+When the seller updates either postcode in the kbmarketplace custom fields mapping table then the trigger will raise a flag in the tracking table.
+When a search is made, the tracking table is checked for any updates to be made to the seller’s longitude and latitude and make them if necessary.
+For the buyers, when the postcode is updated a hook is triggered to update the latitude and longitude.

+The search for keywords is done using [prestashop default search](https://devdocs.prestashop.com/1.7/development/components/faceted-search/).

 This is a module developped by [Code-Operative](https://code-operative.co.uk/) to work with [prestashop marketplace](###marketplace-module).
 The zip file can be downloaded from [this github repository]() and can be drag and dropped into the upload module page.
+After installation, make sure that the following hooks are implemted:
+- actionCustomerAccountAdd
+- actionCustomerAccountUpdate
+- actionFrontControllerSetMedia
+- displayTopColumn
+- productSearchProvider

 # Code Customisations